robinbryce/quorum-gcp-preemptible/blog-series/article.md

 (pen icon to right)

 * Editor
-* Service Account Admin,
+* Service Account Admin
-* Secret Manager Admin,
+* Secret Manager Admin
-* Project IAM Admin,
+* Project IAM Admin
 * Role Administrator
+* Cloud Resource Manager

 tip: missing permissions problems use IAM / Roles and filter by permissions to find out which roles have the permisions.